Easter in Germany

 I also tried honey from the family’s bees.
 Elke’s dad is a chef by profession, but an apiarist by hobby.
 Bee farming is done on a much smaller scale in Germany than in America, though Elke’s Dad, with 100 crates, has more bees than most.

 Their town is small and the younger people are moving away.
 In fact, Elke’s school closed because there aren’t enough children to attend.
 People don’t go to restaurants or bars to hang out, but rather share a beer in the garden – a beer garden, if you will.
-I asked how people met new people and Elke said there are special events, such as the Easter Fire (see photo below), a tradition the GDR once squashed, but that the people have since been brought back.
+I asked how people met new people and Elke said there are special events, such as the Easter Fire (see photo above), a tradition the GDR once squashed, but that the people have since been brought back.

 Another tradition that’s making a comeback: the Sorbs mischievously moving people’s lawn ornaments, outdoor furniture, etc. on Easter night.
 The Sorbs are the original Germans, Western Slavic people who moved to the area centuries ago and who still wear traditional dress (but who are part of modern society).
 They have their own language and are a protected minority.

 They take their Easter eggs seriously in Brandenburg, as evidenced by the expo we visited at a local museum.
 They pin a hole in a real egg to remove the yolk and decorate it using dye, paint, etching, etc. Their skill impressed me and I wondered if they work in any other medium besides eggs.
 A few vendors sold other products, including woven mittens and body butter.
 I sampled the latter, thinking I was applying shea butter to my hands but it turns out I was rubbing ostrich fat into my skin.